getsops/sops/examples/all_in_one/README.rst

 As peace of mind, think about this:

-- Unencrypted on disk is fine because if the attacker ever gains access to the server, then they can run ``sops --decrypt`` as well.
+- Unencrypted on disk is fine because if the attacker ever gains access to the server, then they can run ``sops decrypt`` as well.

 Files
 -----